-Outside the zk-SNARK, it is also checked that the nullifiers for the input notes had not already been revealed (i.e. they had not already been spent).
+Outside the zk-SNARK, it is checked that the nullifiers for the input notes had not already been revealed (i.e. they had not already been spent).

-A payment address includes two public keys: a paying key matching that of notes sent to the address, and a transmission key for a key-private asymmetric encryption scheme.
+A shielded payment address includes a transmission key for a key-private asymmetric encryption scheme.
 "Key-private" means that ciphertexts do not reveal information about which key they were encrypted to, except to a holder of the corresponding private key, which in this context is called the receiving key.
 This facility is used to communicate encrypted output notes on the block chain to their intended recipient, who can use the receiving key to scan the block chain for notes addressed to them and then decrypt those notes.

 The basis of the privacy properties of Zcash is that when a note is spent, the spender only proves that some commitment for it had been revealed, without revealing which one.
 This implies that a spent note cannot be linked to the transaction in which it was created.
-That is, from an adversary's point of view the set of possibilities for a given note input to a transaction-its note traceability set- includes all previous notes that the adversary does not control or know to have been spent.
+That is, from an adversary's point of view the set of possibilities for a given note input to a transaction-its note traceability set-includes all previous notes that the adversary does not control or know to have been spent.
 This contrasts with other proposals for private payment systems, such as CoinJoin [Bitc-CoinJoin] or CryptoNote [vanS2014], that are based on mixing of a limited number of transactions and that therefore have smaller note traceability sets.